jasperkatzban/art-pie/README.md

 ## Software Design
 Since this project interfaces between multiple inputs and outputs – a laser, motor, camera, speakers, and addressable LEDs – it made sense to split each of these modules into separate classes and call simpler update functions from a central executable.

+### Main Executable
+Each module is initialized and connected together in [`src/surface_player.py`](src/surface_player.py).
+When this file is run, it handles the following:

+- argument parsing to support various features and options
+- initialization of modules to control each physical component
+- continuous looping to capture an image, process it, and send the processed data to the audio and LEDs modules
+- shutdown of modules upon program quit

 Modules can be found in the [`src/modules/`](src/modules/) directory.
 A brief overview of each module and how it interacts with the system is listed below.
 Note that helper functions and most internal functions are omitted here, but documented in their respective classes.

 ### Camera